c-blake/procs/README.md

 progress/give the `procs display` process CPU time.

-ASAP style of flow also applies to `procs find --actions=kill`, for example, to send signals as quickly as possible to misbehaving program which could be grinding a system to a near halt.
-The `pgrep`/`pkill` in `procps` (at least as of version 3.3.15) reads and selects all processes before acting upon them.
+ASAP style of flow also applies to `procs find --actions=kill`, for example, to
+***send signals as quickly as possible*** to misbehaving matching programs which may be grinding a system to a near halt.
+The `pgrep`/`pkill` in `procps` (at least as of version 3.3.15) read & select all processes before acting upon any.
 While hopefully rare, when ASAP action matters it can be very helpful.

 Aliases
 -------
-If you create hard-links or sym-links from the `procs` executable to any of { "pd", "pf", "pk", or "pw" }, then the multi-command can be bypassed and those commands activate, respectively, `procs display`, `procs find`, `procs find -akill`, and `procs find -await`.
+If you create hard-links or sym-links from the `procs` executable to any of {
+"pd", "pf", "pk", "pw", "scroll", "sc" }, then the multi-command can be bypassed and those commands activate, respectively, `procs display`, `procs find`, `procs find -akill`, and `procs find -await`.
 Being a `cligen` multi-command you can also type the shortest unique prefix for most things, e.g., `procs k`.